A Plaque Test for Redundancies in Relational Data [Extendend Version]: Preliminaries

 \section{Preliminaries}

-When introducing functional dependencies in Section~\ref{ssec:fds}, we deviate from the common definition (cf.~\cite{DBLP:books/aw/AbiteboulHV95}) in that we take the order of tuples into account, allowing us to identify individual cells in a relation instance.
-The notion of entropy-related information content originates from the work by Arenas and Libkin~\cite{DBLP:conf/pods/ArenasL03} (Section~\ref{ssec:entropy}).
-As a first contribution, we then present simplifications to compute the corresponding entropy values (Section~\ref{ssec:simply}).
+When introducing functional dependencies in Section~\ref{ssec:fds}, we deviate from the common definition (cf.~\cite{DBLP:books/aw/AbiteboulHV95}) in that we take into account the order of tuples.
+This allows us to identify individual cells in a relation instance.
+The notion of entropy-related information content originates from the work of Arenas and Libkin~\cite{DBLP:conf/pods/ArenasL03} (Section~\ref{ssec:entropy}).
+As a first contribution, we present simplifications to compute the corresponding entropy values (Section~\ref{ssec:simply}).